2lambda123/iotaledger-wasp/docs/tutorial/blob.md

     <fieldNameN> : <binaryChunkN>
 ```

-Here the `fieldNameK` is arbitrary binary array used as a name of
+Here the `fieldNameK` is an arbitrary binary string used as a name for the
-the `binaryChunkK`.
+binary data `binaryChunkK`.
 Usually `fieldNameK` is not long.
-Its interpretation is
+Its interpretation
-use-case specific.
+is use-case specific.

 The `binaryChunkK` may be of arbitrary size (practical limits apply, of course).

-The order of field-chunk pairs is essential.
+The order of the field-chunk pairs is essential.

 The hash of the _blob_ is equal to the hash of concatenation of all pieces: